Ijee/Amazeing/assets/articles/prims.md

 > 1. Choose any arbitrary vertex from the graph to start.
 Add this vertex to the set of vertices included in your growing minimum spanning tree.
 > 2. Then choose the edge with the smallest weight from the graph that connects \
 > a vertex that is in the set to one that isn't in the set.
-> 3. Add the edge to the minimal spanning tree and the new vertex to the set.\
+> 3. Add the edge to the minimal spanning tree and the new vertex to the set \
-> (If multiple edges have the same minimum weight, any one of them can be chosen).
+> '(if multiple edges have the same minimum weight, any one of them can be chosen)'.
 > 4. Continue steps 2 and 3 until all vertices from the original graph have been added to the minimum spanning tree.